hashgraph/hedera-services/docs/design/services/token-service/alias-configuration.md

     - `ERC721.transferFrom`
     - `IHederaTokenService.transfer`
     - `IHederaTokenService.transferFrom`
-- The EVM can plug into the pre-existing logic in `AutoCreationLogic.create()` in `HederaMessageCallProcessor.start()` in order to create the lazy accounts
-- The account creation fees must be charged from the available gas in the frame

 ### Lazy Account Fee Charging
 - All lazy account fees (`CryptoCreate` for creation and `CryptoUpdate` for finalization) are to be charged upon **creation**